saurtron/Beyond-All-Reason/doc/pingwheel/README.md

 - Using BAR.sdd mechanism, any of the non-standalone branches can be tested.
 - Installing into LuaUI/Widgets using any of the standalone branches.

+### Standalone installation

+**note:** Standalone version won't use the local mapmarks.
+Also it has a default alt+w keybinding not depending on config, although it can be overriden.

+For standalone installation, the [normal standalone version](https://raw.githubusercontent.com/saurtron/Beyond-All-Reason/refs/heads/add-ping-wheel-widget-standalone/luaui/Widgets/gui_ping_wheel.lua), or the [standalone two level version](https://github.com/saurtron/Beyond-All-Reason/blob/add-ping-wheel-widget-second-level-standalone/luaui/Widgets/gui_ping_wheel.lua) can be used.

+For optimal result [this folder](https://github.com/saurtron/Beyond-All-Reason/tree/add-ping-wheel-widget-second-level-standalone/luaui/configs/pingwheel) should be put inside LuaUI/Config/ so it will load translations, otherwise it will work but some texts won't be completely right.
+Also you should put there the icon as explained in the folder README.

 ## Branches

 - [standard implementation](https://github.com/saurtron/Beyond-All-Reason/tree/add-ping-wheel-widget): the standard implementation.